paulknewton/kindle-collection-generator/README.md

 # kindle-collection-generator
-Copy files to a Kindle and automatically create Collections
+Copy files to a Kindle and automatically create Collections that correspond to the filesystem structure.
+Turns your Kindle into a walking data storage brick!

 My old kindle reader can read files (PDF, text etc).
 Connect your Kindle your PC and just copy the files over in Windows Explorer.